Energy End Use Database

 About the database

-The Energy End Use Database (EEUD) gives the latest data on energy use in New Zealand homes and businesses, use of fossil fuel and low-carbon energy, and how the transition to low-carbon energy is tracking.
+The Energy End Use Database (EEUD) was developed by EECA and provides the latest data on energy use in New Zealand homes and businesses, use of fossil fuel and low-carbon energy, and how the transition to low-carbon energy is tracking between January 1, 2017 to December 31, 2022.

 The ‘end use’ values expressed in the EEUD represent how delivered energy is split between its uses in given sectors.
 The delivered energy end use values are different to the ‘actual’ end use energy volumes when efficiencies and losses are accounted for.